benjaminJohnson2204/icpc.ucsd.edu/README.md

 ## Instructions

 1. Install [Hugo](https://gohugo.io/).
+2. You can test with a website on your localhost by running `hugo server -D`
-2. Install rsync if you want to update the website.
+3. Install rsync if you want to update the website.
-3. Run `update_public_site.sh` to update the website.
+4. Run `update_public_site.sh` to update the website.
 You must have the proper credentials.